TzabarDolev/ShapeDetection/README.md

 1. Add tqdm to long loops<br>
 2. Add legends to graphs<br>
 3. Try again using cv2.findcountours<br>
-4. Add a code to automatically create the resulats folder if it doesn't exist<br>
+4. Add a code to automatically create the results folder if it doesn't exist<br>
 5. Automate show_results.py file<br>
-6. Create a fast-track for a simngle specific image<br>
+6. Create a fast-track for a single specific image<br>